 In 1876, she served in the campaign that was to result in the death of General Custer and his entire command at the Battle of the Little Big Horn.
 She carried dispatches for General Crook at one time swimming the Platte River and riding full pelt for 90 miles through hostile territory to ensure that they were delivered on time.
 She soon gained the reputation as someone who was not afraid of a fight.

 By this time, she’d had her first recorded meeting with Wild Bill Hickok the man with whom she is most closely associated though she was always to say that she had met him much earlier.
 Indeed, she was to claim that they had married and that she had borne his child but there is little evidence for this.
 She was certainly infatuated with him, though whether their relationship was ever as close as she imagined remains open to question.

 In August 1876, Wild Bill Hickok was shot dead during a poker game and a distraught but also furious Jane went looking for and confronted his killer, Jack McCall.
 She raged and screamed at McCall who was visibly shaken but Jane had neglected to go armed otherwise she said she would have killed him.
 He would later die in any case, hanged for murder.

-During the winter of that year she nursed victims of a smallpox epidemic and was widely praised for her courage, kindness, dedication and hard-work.
+During the winter of that year, she nursed victims of a smallpox epidemic and was widely praised for her courage, kindness, dedication and hard work.
 She was also to save the lives of those aboard a stagecoach which had been attacked by Indians.
-Using her riding skills to lure some of the Indians away from the attack she returned to the stagecoach to take up the reins after its driver had been killed and all of its male passengers had refused to do so.
+Using her riding skills to lure some of the Indians away from the attack she returned to the stagecoach to take up the reins after its driver had been killed and all its male passengers had refused to do so.
 She managed to drive them all to safety.

 With the end of the Indian Wars Jane returned to dancing and prostitution to make ends meet.